 What Is Jury Duty?
 Learn About Leave, Pay, and More

-When a prospective juror arrives at his or her assigned court, the first task is to fill out a questionnaire and participate in the jury selection process.
+When a prospective juror arrives at their assigned court, the first task is to fill out a questionnaire and participate in the jury selection process.
 In some municipalities, the potential juror can call the court the night before he or she has been asked to report for jury duty.
 At that time the juror may be informed that services are not needed for that day.

 An employee who has been called for jury duty is either picked to serve on a jury or dismissed.
-If dismissed reasonably early in the day, an employer can expect the employee to come to work for the remainder of the day.
+If dismissed reasonably early in the day, an employee may be expected to work for the remainder of the day.
 On the other hand, the employee can be selected to serve on a jury that goes on for months and can be sequestered.
 An employer’s jury duty policy needs to take all of these factors into consideration.

 Some states favor the employee and do not allow an employer to subtract any jury duty time from an employee's paycheck.
 Requirements also vary based on whether an employee works for the state, Federal or local government or for the private sector.

-Additionally, Federal law prohibits employers from taking adverse job actions such as employment termination against an employee who is required to report for jury duty.
-Adverse actions include harassment or threatening or trying to coerce the employee.
-Also, an employee must be allowed to report back to work following his or her jury duty.
+Additionally, Federal law prohibits employers from taking adverse actions such as employment termination against an employee who is required to report for jury duty.
+Adverse actions include harassment, threatening, or attempting to coerce the employee regarding jury duty.
+Also, an employee must be allowed to report back to work following their jury duty.

 Paid Jury Duty Leave